grafana/mimir/docs/sources/mimir/send/native-histograms/_index.md

 # Send native histograms to Mimir

+Native histograms are experimental and subject to change.

 Prometheus native histograms is a data type in the Prometheus ecosystem that makes it possible to produce, store, and query a high-resolution [histogram](https://prometheus.io/docs/concepts/metric_types/#histogram) of observations.

 Native histograms are different from classic Prometheus histograms in a number of ways: